rayyan35p/tp/docs/DeveloperGuide.md

    1. Prerequisite: There must be employees and project present in TaskHub.

    2. Test case: `assignP pr/2 em/1 3`<br>
-      Expected: Employees at indexes at 1 and 3 in the project are assigned to the second project and the corresponding message is returned to the user.
+      Expected: Employees at indexes at 1 and 3 in the employee list are assigned to the second project and the corresponding message is returned to the user.

    3. Test case: `assignP em/1 3`<br>
       Expected: No employees will be assigned to any project and an error message indicating "Invalid Command Format" is returned.